Fairford: Flooding

+Archaeological find

+In 2013, a female skeleton was found in the River Coln and was later discovered to be of Sub-Saharan origin.
+The remains were estimated to be around 1000 years old (between 896 and 1025 CE) and it is thought that the woman was around 18-24 when she died.
+Until this discovery, the earliest known Africans in Britain were from the 12th century.

 Churches

 St Mary's Church

 The Church of England parish church of Saint Mary is renowned for its complete set of medieval stained glass, stone carvings and misericords.
 Rebuilt in the early 1490s by the wool merchant John Tame (d.1500), the church is an example of late Perpendicular Gothic architecture that is characterised by slim stone window mullions and light but strong buttresses.
 The style enabled larger windows than previously, allowing much more light into the building.
 Grade 1 listed by English Heritage, its structure and details remains unaltered since built.